Here is a selection of the most frequently asked questions which may also be of assistance to you as you start to make your plans:

 Most of the worldwide destinations tend to have cheaper fuel prices than we have in the UK so you may be surprised at how relatively cheap your fuel bills will be.
 However the larger the vehicle you rent the more fuel will be used.
 In North America most vehicles tend to have petrol engines whereas diesel is more the norm in the southern hemisphere.

-We can book trips for as long or short as you like.
+Because we're tailor-making your holiday to suit you, it really can be for as long or as short as you like.
 Many people make the mistake of underestimating the distances involved in such places as the USA and Australia.
 Do not expect to cover all Australia or the USA in a two week holiday.
-Our Travel Specialists can suggest tried and tested itineraries for you.
+Our Travel Specialists can suggest tried and tested routes for you.

 Is there a safe?

-Many of the motorhomes we offer have an inbuilt safe inside the unit for you to lock up your valuables.
+Many of the motorhomes have an inbuilt safe inside the unit for you to lock up your valuables.

 When are the best times to travel?